duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 }
 ```

+## DebugOnly Tests
+Following attributes can be used to run test only when the debugger is attached.
+These attributes does respect the attached debugger, not debug or release configuration.
+* FactDebuggerOnly
+* TheoryDebuggerOnly

 ## Global Usings
 following global usings can be used in a Usings file in test projects to reduce line of code in test files
 ```csharp